Prosecution Results

 Drugs

-R v [anonymised pending further proceedings], 2025, [A] Crown Court – prosecuted a Class A drug dealer in an 8 day trial; unanimous guilty verdicts.
+R v Nzwala, 2025, Aylesbury Crown Court – prosecuted a Class A drug dealer in an 8-day trial; unanimous guilty verdicts.

 R v Hussain, 2024, Reading Crown Court – prosecuted a committal for sentence in a case of PWITS Class A of cocaine worth £600,000.